New coronavirus test is imperfect step toward mass screening

 Many companies are working on versions that would be more accurate, easier to use and more suitable for mass screenings.

-OraSure Technologies has a $700 million federal contract to develop a saliva-based antigen test that wouldn’t require specialized equipment or professional supervision.
-The company has similar tests for other viruses — including HIV and Ebola — and those have accuracy rates of over 95%.
+OraSure Technologies has a $700 million federal contract to develop a saliva-based antigen test that could be performed at home.
+The company has antigen tests for other viruses — including HIV and Ebola — and those have accuracy rates of over 95%.
 Along with accuracy, the company is focused on speed, aiming to delivers results in 20 to 30 minutes.

 “If you are going to test people coming into work you can’t make them line up at 3 a.m.”
 OraSure CEO Stephen Tang said.
 “You need to be able to get their results quickly.”